25 Awesome Things To Do in Melbourne

 The best places to see Melbourne street art?
 Hosier Lane, Caledonian Lane, ACDC Lane, Degraves Street and Union Lane.

-Pro tip: Hosier Lane is always crowded, and particularly so on weekends when hordes of people come through to snap photos of what’s now considered one of the most popular Melbourne tourist attractions.
+Pro tip: Hosier Lane is always crowded (as you can see from my pic above), and particularly so on weekends when hordes of people come through to snap photos of what’s now considered one of the most popular Melbourne tourist attractions.
 Visit early, or head out of the central business district (CBD) to check out the street art in Fitzroy where there are fewer people.

 3. Eat your way around the world